Parag Agrawal

-Parag Agrawal ([pəˈɾaːɡ əɡɾəˈʋaːl]; born 21 May 1984) is an Indian-American software engineer and businessman who was the CEO of Twitter, Inc. from November 2021 to October 2022.
-He was fired, along with three other top executives, on October 27, 2022, following Elon Musk's purchase of the company.
+Parag Agrawal ([pəˈɾaːɡ əɡɾəˈʋaːl]; born 21 May 1984) is an Indian software engineer and businessman who was the CEO of Twitter, Inc. from November 2021 to October 2022.

 Early life and education

 Agrawal was born in Ajmer, Rajasthan.
 His father was a senior official in the Indian Department of Atomic Energy and his mother is a retired Economics professor from Veermata Jijabai Technological Institute in Mumbai.

-In 2001, he completed his final year of higher secondary education at Atomic Energy Junior College, Mumbai.
+He completed his Secondary Schooling at Atomic Energy Central School No.4 and in 2001, he completed his HSC at Atomic Energy Junior College, Mumbai.
 In the same year, he secured a gold medal in the International Physics Olympiad held in Antalya, Turkey.

-In 2005, Agrawal obtained his Bachelor of Technology degree in computer science and engineering from IIT Bombay.
+In 2005, Agrawal obtained his BTech degree in Computer Science and Engineering from IIT Bombay.
 That year, he moved to the United States to pursue a PhD in computer science at Stanford University under the guidance of Jennifer Widom.
 His Stanford doctoral thesis, published in 2012, is titled "Incorporating Uncertainty in Data Management and Integration".

 Career

 Agrawal held research internships at Microsoft Research and Yahoo!
 Research before joining Twitter as a software engineer in 2011.
 In October 2017, Twitter announced the appointment of Agrawal as chief technology officer following the departure of Adam Messinger.
-In December 2019, Twitter CEO Jack Dorsey announced that Agrawal would be in charge of Project Bluesky, an initiative to develop a decentralized social network protocol.
+In December 2019, Twitter CEO Jack Dorsey announced that Agrawal would be in charge of Project Bluesky, an initiative to develop a decentralized social network protocol which later became the Bluesky social media app and accompanying AT Protocol.